wkumari/draft-wkumari-dnsop-alt-tld/README.md

    [RFC Editor: Please remove this section before publication ]

+   From -06 to -07:

+   o  Replaced .ALT with <TBD> - at the insistance by George Michaelson.

+Kumari & Sullivan          Expires May 4, 2017                  [Page 7]

+Internet-Draft              Reserve <TBD> TLD               October 2016

    From -05 to -06:

    o  Removed a large amount of background - we now have the (adopted)